-Whole life insurance covers you for as long as you live (as long as premiums are paid on time), at a locked-in rate that won't increase as you age or if your health status changes.
-It may also build "cash value" over time, which is money that gets set aside with each payment you make, like a nest egg for the future.
+Whole life insurance (WL) is insurance for life and covers you for as long as you live (as long as premiums are paid on time), at a locked-in rate that won't increase as you age or if your health status changes.
+It may also build "cash value" over time, which is money that gets set aside with each payment you make.

-Your predictable, fixed-rate payments can be made on a monthly, quarterly, semi-annual, or annual basis.
-Once you buy whole life insurance, the rate you pay is guaranteed to stay the same, even as you age or your health status changes.
+Whole Life Insurance can have fixed-rate payments that can be made on a monthly, quarterly, semi-annual, or annual basis.
+Once you buy a whole life policy, it's insurance for life and the life insurance rate you pay is guaranteed to stay the same, even as you age or your health status changes.

-Let's say you buy it during your working years.
-You'll get to keep that same policy and premium rate when you retire.
+Let's say you buy a life insurance policy during your working years.
+You'll get to keep that same policy and WL insurance rates when you retire.